atuttle/blog/blog/2023/what-to-do-when-drowning-in-technical-debt.md

 Sound familiar?
 I bet it does.

-Skipping those steps is where technical debt is born.
+**Skipping those steps is where technical debt is born.**

-\* \* \*{style="text-align:center"}
+### Professional Responsibility

-What if you had to sign a form stating that your code is engineered correctly and safe to go into production, and that you may be held personally responsible if it breaks and causes financial, reputational, or other realizable harm to the business?
+What if you had to sign a document stating that your code is engineered correctly and safe to go into production, and that you may be held personally responsible if it breaks and causes financial, reputational, or other realizable harm to the business?
+This is not that far off from the responsibility that architects and construction site engineers bear.

-Aside from quitting, what would you do?

-\* \* \*{style="text-align:center"}

 Would an architect allow her design to move on to construction without confidence that the specified girders can hold the weight of the building and all of the people and equipment it will one day need to hold?
 Not one who wants to keep her license.